nbahador/MongoDB-Memory-for-LLMs/README.md

-# LLM Chat with Memory
+# LLM Chat with MongoDB Memory

 A chatbot web application with long-term memory capabilities using MongoDB.
 Persistently stores conversations with optimized retrieval using indexes on agent_id, timestamp, and tags.
 Removes duplicate sentences and combines recency with importance for smart memory retrieval.